-In 2010, states parties also unanimously adopted a 64-points action plan as part of the Final Document for the 2010 NTP Review Conference.
-The 64-points action plan included detailed steps for strengthening non-proliferation norms, reducing nuclear dangers and for eventually achieving general and complete disarmament.
+In 2010, states parties also unanimously adopted a 64-points action plan as part of the Final Document for the 2010 NPT Review Conference.
+The 64-point action plan included detailed steps for strengthening non-proliferation norms, reducing nuclear dangers and for eventually achieving general and complete disarmament.
+Yet by 2015, a Reaching Critical Will report assessed that only 5 of 22 disarmament actions, 12 of 23 non-proliferation commitments, and 11 of 18 actions related to nuclear energy had seen definite progress.